dcantu96/qnflmty/README.md

 - [ ] Admin - Populate tournament data
 - [ ] Admin - Update Group Week
 - [ ] Admin - Finalize Group Week
-- [ ] Add paymentDueDate to group schema to limit usage of app if any of the members have not paid by then